polymorphine/container/README.md

 ```php
 $setup = Setup::production($records, ['env' => new PSRContainerImplementation()]);
 ```

+#### Overwriting setup entries
+Calling `Setup::set()` method will throw exception when given identifier is already defined.
+This way it will be assured that no unused entries were defined, and depending on config definitions are consistent with the ones used later in code.

+It is possible to overwrite existing entry with explicit `Setup::replace()` method, but this method will throw exception when replaced entry is not yet defined.
+Replacing defined entries should be used in **development environment** only, and as soon you establish final entry value it should be defined by constructor or `Setup::set()` method.

 #### Secure setup & circular reference detection
 Because the way enclosed containers are accessed and because they're stored separately from